proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Find-process-preventing-file-deletion.md

 ---
 layout: single
-title: "Nix: Find process preventing file deletion with fuser"
+title: 'Nix: Find process preventing file deletion with fuser'
+excerpt: Lists process IDs of all processes that have one or more files open
 date: 2017-03-03 05:34
-modified: 2017-03-03 05:34
+modified: 2022-11-17 05:34
 categories: til
 tags:
     - nix
     - til
 ---

 Sometimes when deleting a file, the error "File is already in use" is encountered,